alphauslabs/tmpdocs/docs/guides/aws-register-payer.md

 Click on the URL link, or it copy to your browser.
 It will open the CloudFormation console with the parameters filled up.
 Check the "acknowledge" checkbox, and click "Create stack".

-Once the deployment is done and successful, return to the terminal above and press Enter (`Y` is the default option).
+Once the deployment is done and successful, return to the terminal above and press ++enter++ (`Y` is the default option).
 The deployment validation will begin.
 If there are no issues, registration details are displayed and the process is completed.

 ## Different region for S3 bucket